Abdelaziz Djerad: 1990s

 From 1996 until 2000, Abdelaziz Djerad was the Director General of the Algerian Agency for International Cooperation.

 Djerad served under the heads of Ali Kafi, Liamine Zéroual, and Abdelaziz Bouteflika.
 However, in 2003, under Bouteflika, he was sidelined and has since become an outspoken critic of the former President.

 Premiership (2019–2021)

 On 28 December 2019, Djerad was appointed Prime Minister of Algeria by President Abdelmadjid Tebboune and was immediately tasked with forming a new government.

-On 29 December 2019, he appointed Brahim Bouzeboudjen as Director of Cabinet and Mohamed Lamine Saoudi Mabrouk as Head of Prime Minister’s Office.
+On 29 December 2019, he appointed Brahim Bouzeboudjen as Director of Cabinet and Mohamed Lamine Saoudi Mabrouk as the Head of Prime Minister’s Office.

 A government was named on 2 January 2020.

 On 13 January 2020, Abdelaziz Djerad was asked by president Tebboune to prepare a law criminalizing all forms of racism, regionalism and hate speech.
-In October 2020, president Tebboune was tested positive for COVID-19 and flew to Germany for treatment.
+In October 2020, president Tebboune tested positive for COVID-19 and flew to Germany for treatment.
 Meanwhile, Djerad assumed his tasks.
 On 29 December 2020, president Tebboune resumed his duties.

-Djerad resigned on 24 June 2021 after the 2021 Algerian legislative election.
+Djerad resigned on 24 June 2021 after the 2021 Algerian parliamentary election.
 He was succeeded by Aymen Benabderrahmane, Minister of Finance since June 2020.